wait-what/misskey-booru-rs/README.md

 # misskey-booru-rs
 Bot for Misskey that posts an image from Gelbooru every n seconds.
-Supports running in Docker.
+Can run in Docker.

 ## Running
 1. Clone the repository